 From September 24, 1987 to July 9, 1993, NBC television treated viewers to life in Tertiary education unlike any other in television history.
-Audiences were introduced to experiences at HBCUs (Historically Black Colleges & Universities) with a sitcom at fictional Hillman College, chronicling the academic career of The Cosby Show daughter, Denise Huxtable.
+Audiences world-wide were introduced to experiences at HBCUs (Historically Black Colleges & Universities) with a sitcom at fictional Hillman College, chronicling the academic career of The Cosby Show daughter, Denise Huxtable.

 - Denise Huxtable (Lisa Bonet) – Cosby family college student, struggling to find direction in her academic and personal life.
 She eventually drops out after her sophomore year (appearing in only the first season).